-Looker offers visualization software, embedded analytics and diverse applications, such as digital marketing analytics and others.
-Numerous trainings are waiting for you here, but some of them are paid (for instance, live virtual training).
+Looker offers visualization software, embedded analytics, and diverse applications, such as digital marketing analytics and others.
+Numerous training is waiting for you here, but some of them are paid (for instance, live virtual training).
 However, you can still learn a lot for free — Looker provides enough guides.
 In case of extra questions, ask the community or get in touch with the support service.

 The platform has already attracted over 1,700 customers.
 The pricing varies, but nonprofits and educators can count on special rates.
 To try Looker, request a demo on their website.

 Find out more about Big Data in Mobile Gaming